ssitkowx/CubeIdeTemplate/README.md

 # VI.
 Tips:
 - To enable C++ settings add org.eclipse.cdt.core.ccnature to .project.
-- After generating the equipment using CubeMx, transfer the .cproject, .project, .mxproject files from the Atollic folder to the folder with the project name (CubeIdeTemplate).
+- After generating the equipment using CubeMx, transfer the .cproject, .project, .mxproject files from the CubeIde folder to the folder with the project name (CubeIdeTemplate).
   - In the C/C++ Build->Settings->Tool Settings-MCU >G++ Linker->General we provide the path to the linker script,
   - In C/C++ General->Paths and Symbols->Include, we provide the paths updates.
-- In C/C++ Build->Build Variables ustawiamy zmienną APPLICATION_PACKAGES na /home/?/.conan2/download/repos
+- In C/C++ Build->Build set variable APPLICATION_PACKAGES on /home/?/.conan2/download/repos
 - During conan source . command execution might not find all paths, repeting operation might help.